IT'S MY FIRST DAY

 Egg Users will be auto-silenced and hidden if a Dragonling or above flags a post.

-After the first 30 days of membership on Wacky Writers, you will be unable to change your username yourself: you will need to reach out to the moderator team using the @moderator tag to request a name change.
+After the first 30 days of membership on Wacky Writers, you will be unable to change your username yourself: you will need to reach out to the moderator team via private messages using the @moderator tag to request a name change.
 However, please note, you are only allowed to change your username THREE times within a rolling six-month period.
 If you use all three changes, you will have to wait till your first name change expires.

 Visit this link and submit the account deletion request form.
 Please note that account deletions are final and permanent, and we will not be able to recover any information for you once the account had been deleted.